aws-samples/amazon-comprehend-s3-object-lambda-functions/ACCESS_CONTROL_README.md

 1. `UNSUPPORTED_FILE_HANDLING` Handling logic for Unsupported files.
 Valid values are `PASS` and `FAIL` (Default: `FAIL`).
 If set to `FAIL` it will throw UnsupportedFileException when the requested object is of unsupported type.
 1. `IS_PARTIAL_OBJECT_SUPPORTED` Whether to support partial objects or not.
 Accessing partial object through http headers such byte-range can corrupt the object and/or affect PII detection accuracy.
 Valid values are `TRUE` and `FALSE`.
 Default: `FALSE`.
 1. `DOCUMENT_MAX_SIZE_CONTAINS_PII_ENTITIES` Maximum document size (in bytes) to be used for making calls to Comprehend's ContainsPiiDocument API for classifying PII entity types present in the doc Default: 50000.
-1. `PII_ENTITY_TYPES` : List of comma separated PII entity types to be considered for redaction.
-Default: `ALL`.
+1. `PII_ENTITY_TYPES` : List of comma separated PII entity types to be considered for access control.
+Refer [Comprehend's documentation page](https://docs.aws.amazon.com/comprehend/latest/dg/how-pii.html#how-pii-types) for list of supported PII entity types.
+Default: `ALL` which signifies all entity types that comprehend supports.
 1. `SUBSEGMENT_OVERLAPPING_TOKENS`  : Number of tokens/words to overlap among segments of a document in case chunking is needed because of maximum document size limit.
 Default: 20.
 1. `DOCUMENT_MAX_SIZE` : Default maximum document size (in bytes) that this function can process otherwise will throw exception for too large document size.
 1. `CONFIDENCE_THRESHOLD`  : The minimum prediction confidence score above which PII classification and detection would be considered as final answer.
 Valid range (0.5 to 1.0).
 Default: 0.5.